Walmart has unveiled plans to open 500 new stores in China, in a bid to more than double its footprint in the country.

 The supermarket chain’s sales in China grew 6.3% last quarter, compared to the same period in the previous year and higher than its 2.5% worldwide growth.

-Walmart unveiled plans earlier in the year to plough more than $1bn into its China business in the face of growing competition from local and online retailers.
+Walmart unveiled plans earlier in the year plans to plow more than $1bn into its China business in the face of growing competition from local and online retailers.